minibhati93/minibhati93/README.md

 My name is **Mini Bhati**.

 I am a UI developer currently working as a software engineer at Cisco.
 I ❤️ Angular.
-My interests lie in making the user experience memorable and performance optimization.
+I'm passionate about creating intuitive and visually appealing digital experiences, and I'm always eager to learn new technologies and improve my skills.
 In the past, I have been doing various engineering, and support roles delivering Angular applications in the finance and education domain.
+Throughout my career, I've gained a deep understanding of what makes a user interface not only functional but also engaging and user-friendly and memorable.

 <!--[![Visits Badge](https://badges.pufler.dev/visits/minibhati93/minibhati93)](https:github.com/minibhati93)-->